FoX: Formation-aware exploration in multi-agent reinforcement learning: FoX: Formation-aware Exploration

 \subsection{Motivation of Formation-aware Exploration}

-In general, the assumption of agents having information about the true global state may compromise generality.
+In general, the assumption that agents have information about the true global state may compromise generality.
 Thus, in this paper, we consider a more general scenario that agents explore the observation product space, so we define an exploration space $\mathcal{S}^e$ as the observation product space $\mathcal{S}^e:=\prod_{i\in I} \mathcal{O}^i$.
 Then, agents should explore diverse exploration states defined as joint observations $s_e:=(o_0,\cdots,o_{n-1}) \in \mathcal{S}^e$ to experience various interactions between agents well.